Guidelines for Students in Support of Free Expression Through Protests and Demonstrations

-Johns Hopkins University seeks to uphold and protect the right of free expression and presents these guidelines to aid students seeking to engage in protests, demonstrations, vigils, displays, or other acts of public expression at the Homewood Campus.
+Johns Hopkins University seeks to uphold and protect the right of free expression and presents these guidelines to aid students seeking to engage in protests, demonstrations, vigils, displays, or other acts of public expression.

 General Guidelines

-Students interested in organizing or engaging in protests, demonstrations or other acts of public expression may, but are not required to, seek support from the Offices of the Provost, Student Life, and Campus Safety and Security.
-Advance notice is not intended as a precursor to restraint of speech, but rather as an opportunity to ensure an event is successful.
+Students interested in organizing or engaging in protests, demonstrations, or other acts of public expression may, but are not required to, seek support from Leadership Engagement & Experiential Development (LEED) or the appropriate school-based student affairs office, and Public Safety.
+Advance notice is not intended as a precursor to restraint of speech but rather as an opportunity to ensure that an event is fully supported by university resources and in alignment with university policies and guidelines.

 1. ensuring the physical health and safety of our community;

-2. prohibiting speech and expression that constitute threats or harassment directed at a specific person or group, including threats based on race, ethnicity, religion, sex, gender, disability, age, or other protected status; and
+2. prohibiting threats, discrimination, harassment, or intimidation directed at a specific person or group, including actions based on race, ethnicity, religion, sex, gender, disability, age, or other protected status; and

-Protests, demonstrations, and other acts of public expression generally will be permitted and supported until or unless members of the Provost’s Office, including the Vice Provost for Student Affairs, determine that the rights of others have been significantly infringed and/or determine – in consultation with Campus Safety and Security, as needed – that there is a threat to the safety or welfare of those in attendance.
-Material interference with the rights of others to engage in instruction and research will be viewed as inhibiting the academic freedom of others and disruptive to the core educational mission of the University.
+Protests, demonstrations, and other acts of public expression generally will be permitted and supported until or unless the university determines that the activity is in violation of university policy, that the rights of others have been significantly infringed, and/or that there is a threat to the health, safety, or welfare of others, including those in attendance.
+Material interference with the rights of others to engage in instruction, research, studying, or taking exams will be viewed as inhibiting the academic freedom of others and disruptive to the core educational mission of the university.

-Disruptions raising health, safety, and welfare concerns may include but are not limited to: obstructing the passage into or out of buildings by blocking doorways; preventing University employees from entering their workplace; refusing to relocate from a building or area that is closed; preventing members of a class from being able to hear a lecture or take an exam; preventing an instructor from giving a lecture, by means of shouts or other significant interruptions; and destruction of property or vandalism.
+Impermissible disruptions include, but are not limited to, obstructing the passage into or out of buildings by blocking doorways; preventing university employees from entering their workplace; refusing to relocate from a building or area that is closed; preventing members of a class from being able to hear a lecture or take an exam; preventing a speaker from giving a lecture, talk, presentation, or performance by means of shouts or other significant interruptions; and destruction of property or vandalism.

 Additional Information